lbskinner/redux-feedback-loop/README.md

 ## Screen Shot

 - How are you feeling today?
   ![feeling](screenshots/feelingview.png)
 - How well are you understanding the content?
   ![understanding](screenshots/understandingview.png)
 - How well are you being supported?
   ![support](screenshots/supportview.png)
 - Any comments you want to leave?
   ![comments](screenshots/commentsview.png)
 - Review your feedback
   ![comments](screenshots/reviewview.png)
 - Thank you for submitting your feedback!
   ![comments](screenshots/successview.png)
-- Admin View
+- Admin view
   ![comments](screenshots/adminview.png)

 ### Prerequisites